roysubs/custom_bash/README.md

 After all this we can start the service:
 `service ssh start`

+# Other WSL Notes

+**Starting WSL with keyboard shortcut ...**

+**How to install Fedora Remix 33 for WSL 2 ...**

 **[Guide to using Linux GUI apps + ZSH + Docker on WSL 2](https://scottspence.com/2020/12/09/gui-with-wsl/#video-detailing-the-process)**
 [Nicky Meuleman’s guide on Using Graphical User Interfaces like Cypress’ in WSL2](https://nickymeuleman.netlify.app/blog/gui-on-wsl2-cypress)
 [Nicky Meuleman’s guide on Linux on Windows WSL 2 + ZSH + Docker](https://nickymeuleman.netlify.app/blog/linux-on-windows-wsl2-zsh-docker)
 [Notes on Zsh and Oh My Zsh](https://scottspence.com/2020/12/08/zsh-and-oh-my-zsh/)
 [Nicky Meuleman’s guide on setting up ZSH](https://nickymeuleman.netlify.app/blog/linux-on-windows-wsl2-zsh-docker#zsh)
 There is talk of the WSL team Adding Linux GUI app support to WSL but this is slated for an update around December 2020, but this will only be in the Insider's Build and probably not in the main release of Windows 10 until the Spring/Summer 2021 release.

+**Support for Wayland GUI Apps in WSL 2**

+With the latest updates to WSL2, Linux GUI apps integrate with Windows 10 using Wayland display server protocol running inside of WSL.
+Wayland communicates with a Remote Desktop Protocol (RDP) client on the Windows host to run the GUI app.

+Microsoft is also bringing GPU hardware acceleration for Linux applications running in WSL2.
+It has pushed the first draft of the brand new GPU driver ‘Dxgkrnl’ for the Linux kernel.

 **Run Windows commands from WSL and vice-versa**
 In the Windows 10 Creators Update (build 1703, April 2017), this is natively supported.
 So you can now run Windows binaries from Linux...
 `alias putty="/mnt/c/ProgramData/chocolatey/bin/PUTTY.EXE"  # Run Windows commands form Linux`
 `bash -c "fortune | cowsay"                                 # Run Linux commands from Windows PowerShell`

-**Support for Wayland GUI Apps in WSL 2**

-With the latest updates to WSL2, Linux GUI apps integrate with Windows 10 using Wayland display server protocol running inside of WSL.
-Wayland communicates with a Remote Desktop Protocol (RDP) client on the Windows host to run the GUI app.

-Microsoft is also bringing GPU hardware acceleration for Linux applications running in WSL2.
-It has pushed the first draft of the brand new GPU driver ‘Dxgkrnl’ for the Linux kernel.

-**Default locations for WSL Distros**

-`C:\Program Files\WindowsApps\CanonicalGroupLimited.Ubuntu20.04onWindows_2004.2020.812.0_x64__79rhkp1fndgsc`

 **Quick summary**
 Reboot: do not use `sudo reboot`, use `wsl -t <distro>` (or from inside the session itself, use `wsl.exe -t <distro>`)
 To shutdown all distros immediately (i.e. to close the WSL VM manager): `wsl -shutdown` (or from inside the session itself, use `wsl.exe -shutdown`)

 # Using the Remote extension in VS Code